Optimal Capacity Modification for Stable Matchings with Ties: MINSUM-SS with Forced Edges

 \item For each $h'\in \HH_d$, if $h'$ is distracting for edge $(r,h)$, then we delete all $r'$ from $\prefhp$ and $h'$ from $\prefrp$ such that $r\succeq_{h'} r'$.
 Add all such $(r',h')$ to $E_d$.

 \end{enumerate}

 \item Let $Q_{\RR}=\{r\ |\ (r,h)\in Q\}$.
 Since every resident in $Q_{\RR}$ has a forced match, we delete all edges incident on $r \in Q_{\RR}$.
 We include these deleted edges in $E_d$.
 Observe that after this step, the edges in $Q$ are in $E_d$.
-To account for matching residents in $Q_{\RR} $ to their forced partner, we appropriately decrease the quota of the corresponding hospitals.
+To account for matching residents in $Q_{\RR} $ to their forced partners, we appropriately reduce the quotas of the corresponding hospitals.

 \end{enumerate}